tedious/www.stashphp.com/index.rst

     as well as an assortment of ways to handle misses.

 **Stores all PHP Datatypes**
-    Stash can store all of the php native datatypes- integers, booleans, null, strings, arrays and objects that can be serialized.
+    Stash can store all of the PHP native datatypes- integers, booleans, null, strings, arrays and objects that can be serialized.